PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 requirements-$ENV_ARCH.txt Installed-state snapshot recorded after a successful build (excludes SmartSim/SmartRedis)
 ```

 SmartSim is installed **after** the patched SmartRedis Python client on both architectures, because `smartsim==0.8.0` otherwise tries to pull the incomplete PyPI `smartredis==0.6.1` sdist.
-On x64 only, `smart build` then compiles Redis + RedisAI; `requirements.in` is reapplied afterward as a conservative restoration step, since the build can perturb already-installed packages.
-On arm64, that build step is skipped entirely.
+Immediately after, on arm64 only, the platform/config patch is applied (Section 3.3). `smart build` then runs on **both** architectures; `requirements.in` is reapplied afterward as a conservative restoration step, since the build can perturb already-installed packages.

 Part of the [CSC Environment Helpers Framework](https://github.com/boss507104/CSCEnvironmentHelpers).
 Production examples live in [SmartSim4CSC](https://github.com/boss507104/SmartSim4CSC).